mount(8) - phpMan

 onerror=value

-Set behaviour on error:
+Set behavior on error:

 panic If an error is encountered, cause a kernel panic.